ryanmcdermott/3rs-of-software-architecture/README.md

 If you wish to expand on this project or contribute, run the following commands before making changes:

 ```
+npm install -g create-react-app
 npm install
 npm run start
 ```

+Open a browser and see the app running at `http://localhost:3000/`

 ## Contributing
 Thank you for your contributions!